Research

 Project member: Skye Supakul

-Collaborators: Dr. Garritt Tucker, Colorado School of Mines.
+Collaborators: Dr. Garritt Tucker, Baylor University

 Funding Agency: Army Research Office (ARO – W911NF1910389, Program Manager: Dr. Daniel P. Cole)